 - 90% of the youth show improvement in reading through participating in Power4Youth.

 - Besides improving grades and literacy skills, students work on college readiness, building social skills, and increasing community engagement.

 Power 4 Youth began in response to the Los Angeles riots of the ’90s.
 A group of Long Beach ministers got together to try to understand what might have caused such a breakdown of community.
 They identified a need to help teens overcome adversity.
 In 1999 they began Power 4 Youth as a grassroots effort to reach kids “on the edge” – those who were not in trouble, but whose success depended on having a positive influence to balance the negative challenges they faced in their lives.
 The program began with six at-risk teens and six mentors, operating as a project of the Presbyterian Church.
 (Note: Though founded by the church, there is/has never been any religious, evangelical or proselytizing component).

 Over the next 10 years the program steadily grew, becoming one of the largest mentoring programs in the area.
 This prompted a decision to incorporate Power 4 Youth as its own 501(c)3 nonprofit agency.
 Power 4 Youth was awarded its non-profit standing on October 23, 2008.

-Today, Power 4 Youth meets at six sites, serving over 50 youth each week.
+Today, Power 4 Youth meets at five sites, serving over 50 youth each week.
 Since beginning with those six youth, Power 4 Youth continues to grow, matching at-risk middle school youth with mentors to impact their lives for years to come.

 FROM A STUDENT AND MENTOR PERSPECTIVE